zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 10-Actors of Comparative Democracies V.md

 - Leadership increasingly independent, competence appeals, professionalization.
 - Small membership, little influence of members.
 - Increasing symbiosis of parties and state.
-- Not an objective text but wants to put forward a controversial argument and hear counterarguments, tries to state this has happened before.
+- Not an objective text but wants to put forward a controversial argument and hear counterarguments, tries to state this has already happened.
 - No alternatives, parties say they understand and are professional.
-It's not that much about idea but about being knowledgeable.
+It's not that much about ideas but about being knowledgeable.
 #### Summary
 ![[Pasted image 20251125152629.png]]
 ### Internal organisation of parties
-- Robert Michels, 1911: The "iron law of oligarchy": "It is organization which gives dominion of the elected over the electors. [...]
-Who says organization, says oligarchy."
+- Robert Michels, 1911: The "iron law of oligarchy": "It is organisation which gives dominion of the elected over the electors. [...]
+Who says organisation, says oligarchy."
-- As movements become bigger, they need to organize and develop bureaucracy.
+- As movements become bigger, they need to organise and develop bureaucracy.
 Otherwise, they will dissolve (e.g. Occupy Wall Street).
 - The interests of professional party organizers are necessarily different from those of members.
 	- Like longevity (if the organisation dissolves so does your job)->cartel structure guarantees it.
-	- Gaining office and not being able to pursue everything also.
+	- Gaining office and not being able to pursue everything is also an example here.
 - There is necessarily an asymmetry in information between party professionals and members.
 #### Challenging the iron law: Movement parties
 Often, new parties explicitly seek to challenge the iron law of oligarchy.
 Two strategies: Weakening the professionals and/or strengthening the members.